 You shouldn’t stop at the main NPS question.
 Push for more information by asking a few follow up questions.
 If this is an online survey, you can use survey logic to ask follow-up questions based on the number value of their answer to the main question.
 These can be open-ended questions or multiple choice questions.

 If the respondent is a promoter (9-10 NPS):

 - What is the primary reason for your score?

-- What did we do best during your experience?
+- Please tell us what we did best during your experience.